-The DSCC is currently relocated in the Cummings Art Center Room 212 during the renovation of the Charles E. Shain Library.
-It was created with a grant from the Keel Foundation.
-The DSCC is open from 9 a.m. through 5 p.m.
-Monday through Friday during the academic year, and from 9 a.m. through 4 p.m. during breaks.
-If you need to use the center at a specific time, or need assistance with your project, contact Michael Dreimiller or Lyndsay Bratton.
+The DSCC, created with a grant from the Keel Foundation, is located in the Technology Commons on the lower level of Shain Library.
+It is open from 9 a.m. until 5 p.m.
+Monday through Friday during the academic year, and from 9 a.m. until 4 p.m. during breaks.
+If you need to use the Center at a specific time, or need assistance with your project, contact Michael Dreimiller or Lyndsay Bratton.

 The Digital Scholarship and Curriculum Center (DSCC) provides faculty and students with high-end technologies and support to create and edit digital course materials and projects in teaching and research.
-The DSCC is expanding its scope to include digital scholarship, to include working with both faculty and students on digital research projects.
+The DSCC is expanding its scope to include digital scholarship, including organizing, advising, and documenting digital research projects by faculty and students.
 Digital Scholarship and Visual Resources Librarian Lyndsay Bratton is leading efforts in this area.

 The DSCC supports Internet2 activities such as videoconferencing, live and pre-recorded high-quality video transmission and reception, and high-bandwidth data transfers.